Panama Canal Railway: Construction

 In January 1849, Aspinwall hired Colonel George W. Hughes to lead a survey party and pick a proposed Panama Railroad roadbed to Panama City.
 The eventual survey turned out to be full of errors, omissions, and optimistic forecasts, which made it of little use.
 In April 1849, William Henry Aspinwall was chosen head of the Panama Railroad company, which was incorporated in the State of New York and initially raised $1,000,000 in capital.

 In early 1850, George Law, owner of the Pacific Mail Steamship Company, bought up the options of the land from the mouth of the Chagres River to the end of Navy Bay in order to force the directors of the new Panama Railroad to give him a position on the board of the company.
 Since there were no harbor facilities on the Atlantic side of the isthmus, they needed to create a town with docking facilities to unload their railroad supplies there.
 Refusing to allow Law onto the board, the directors decided to start building harbor facilities, an Atlantic terminus, and their railroad from the vacant site of Manzanillo Island.
 Starting in May 1850, what would become the city of Aspinwall (now Colón) was founded on 650 acre on the western end of Manzanillo Island, a treacherously marshy islet covered with mangrove trees.

 The board solicited bids from construction companies in the United States to build the railroad.
-George Totten and John Trautwine initially submitted one of the winning bids.
+George M. Totten and John Trautwine initially submitted one of the winning bids.
 After surveying the railroad's proposed course and the probable construction difficulties and uncertainties, they withdrew their bid.
 Totten agreed to become the chief engineer on the railroad construction project, working for a salary instead of as a general contractor.

 A new town on the Atlantic end of the railroad would have to be built on swampy ground that was often awash at high tide.
 The mangrove, palms, and poisonous manchineel (manzanilla) trees and other jungle vegetation had to be felled, and many of the buildings in the new town had to be built on stilts to keep them above the water.
 As more worker housing was needed, abandoned ships brought to the mouth of the Chagres River as part of the California Gold Rush were towed near the island and used for temporary housing.
 A steam-powered pile driver was brought from New York.
 Docks were constructed on pile-driven timbers, more of the island was stripped of vegetation, and elevated living spaces, docks, warehouses, and the like were constructed.